nuchs/toys/hangman/notes/notes4.md

 and simple way of doing it.

-Finally I need to generate a string from the secret which only displays those charactes that have been guessed.
+Finally I need to generate a string from the secret which only displays those characters that have been guessed.

 ```rust
 fn obscured_secret(game: &Game) -> String {